msimerson/mail-dmarc/README.md

 - Matt Simerson <msimerson@cpan.org>
 - Davide Migliavacca <shari@cpan.org>

+# CONTRIBUTOR

+ColocateUSA.net <company@colocateusa.net>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2013 by The Network People, Inc..
+This software is copyright (c) 2013 by ColocateUSA.com.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.